186526/net186-config/readme.md

 ### Transit

-186526 network can provide free transit in some places.
+AS200536 can provide free transit in some places.
 If you want to know more, please feel free to ask us.

 ## Contact